learlab/itell-strapi-demo/apps/chevron/content/textbook/confined-space-entry.md

 Introduction
 ------------

-The Confined Space Entry standard is designed to help prevent illnes and injuries to personnel, damage to property or adverse environmental impact when personnel are performing work in confined spaces.
+The Confined Space Entry standard is designed to help prevent illness and injuries to personnel, damage to property or adverse environmental impact when personnel are performing work in confined spaces.

 Confined Spaces are defined as spaces large enough and so configured that personnel can bodily enter and perform assigned work, have limited or restricted means for entry or exit and are not designed for continuous occupancy.

-This standard defines the requirements for Confined Space Entry
+This standard defines the requirements for Confined Space Entry.

 ## Requirements {#Requirements-164pt}